gannonprudhomme/ha-desktop-processes/README.md

     b.
 In the dropdown on the top right, click `Custom repositories`

     c.
-In the `Add custom repository URL` field, enter `https://github.com/gannonprudhomme/Desktop-Control-Panel` and for `category` enter `Integration`.
+In the `Add custom repository URL` field, enter `https://github.com/gannonprudhomme/ha-desktop-processes` and for `category` enter `Integration`.

     d.
 The repository should appear as a `New repository` on the `Integration` screen.
 If it doesn't, go to `+ Explore & Add Repositories` then search for it.
+You'll then need to restart HA.

     e.
 Then click `Install` to install it into `config/custom_components`